 This way of thinking had a bizarre sort of plausibility to it – once you started thinking that way, it all made perfect sense.
 It had a feeling of ‘rightness’ to it.
 And then, the next thing that happened was that when I really took in what it was that I was thinking, something in me, some powerful instinct of self-preservation, took charge and I instantly recoiled in horror: “What the hell am I doing thinking thoughts like that?”

 I pulled myself out of the fantasy.
 This wasn’t really what I wanted to be doing.
-It seemed to me that I was ‘see-sawing’ – going from one extreme to another: I had, after all, gone from feeling acutely conspicuous to feeling utterly invisible (if not actually unreal) all within the space of ten minutes or so.
+It seemed to me that I was ‘see-sawing’ – going from one extreme to another.
+I had, after all, gone from feeling acutely conspicuous and self-conscious to feeling utterly invisible (if not actually unreal) all within the space of ten minutes or so.
 I wasn’t sure which feeling was worse, but the overall effect was not good.

 I had to think of a plan, it occurred to me.
 That was my problem in a nutshell – I was drifting aimlessly.
 I had no ‘sense of direction’, there was no ‘higher purpose’ for what I was doing.
 I had to admit, on the bigger scale of things my life was completely purposeless – I had no ‘game plan’, no overall aim or anything.
 I didn’t even have even the faintest sense of what sort of direction I should be heading in.